declanwatts97/forno_italiano_pizzeria_project/README.md

 See below step by step instructions for how to deploy to Heroku:

+First you need to clone this repositories URL, by copying the HTTPS.
+You can then open the terminal in your code editor and type git clone.
+Paste the previously copied URL and enter to create your local clone.

 1. Create a new app on Heroku with a unique name.
 2. Click on the settings tab and reveal the config vars.
 Add a key of DISABLE_COLLECTSTATIC and add a value of 1.
-3. Install a production ready web server to your project with pip3 install gunicorn~=20.1.
+3. Install a production ready web server to the project with pip3 install gunicorn~=20.1.
 4. Add your web server to requirements.txt with pip3 freeze --local > requirements.txt
 5. Create a file named Procfile at the root directory of the project.
 6. In the Procfile add web: gunicorn my_project.wsgi.